-One bright spot on Sony's sole Spider-Man ventures has been the animated Spider-Verse films, which have (to this point) produced two of the best-reviewed superhero movies of all time in Into the Spider-Verse and Across the Spider-Verse.
+One bright spot on Sony's sole Spider-Man ventures is the animated Spider-Verse films, which have (to this point) produced two of the best-reviewed superhero movies of all time in Into the Spider-Verse and Across the Spider-Verse.
 So, for its future web-slinging adventures, Sony seems to be leaning into what works.

-Responding to the announcement of the Spider-Punk film, insider Daniel Richtman posited that he's heard two more animated Sony Pictures Spider-Man films are in the works, Venom and Spider-Woman:
+In the wake of Daniel Kaluuya's Spider-Punk movie getting officially revealed, news of two new animated Spider-Man spin-offs popped up on social media.
+Responding to the announcement of the Spider-Punk film, insider Daniel Richtman posited that he's heard two more animated Sony Pictures Spider-Man films are in the works, revolving around Venom and Spider-Woman:

 "There's also an animated Spider-Women and Venom films in development."